-The Alusky’s coat is BIG and fluffy, and there is no escaping his hair!
-If you are seeking a hypoallergenic dog, or one that doesn’t molt, then this guy is definitely not for you!
+The Alusky’s coat is BIG and fluffy, and there is no escaping his hair.
+If you are seeking a hypoallergenic dog or one that doesn’t molt, then this guy is definitely not for you.

 Exercise & Living Conditions

-The Alusky is a very healthy pooch, and he should enjoy a lifespan of 10 to 14 years, which is great considering his large size.
+The Alusky is a very healthy pooch, and he should enjoy a lifespan of 10 to 14 years, which is excellent considering his large size.
 He could inherit the health concerns of either parent, so be sure to look out for these common health concerns: